flohil/wdio-workflo/README.md

 # Overview
-Wdio-workflo is a framework for writing automated functional system tests in TypeScript and based on a customized version of webdriverio v4.13 ( https://webdriver.io/ ).
+Wdio-workflo is a framework for writing behavior-driven automated functional system tests in TypeScript and based on a customized version of webdriverio v4.13 ( https://webdriver.io/ ).

 It allows you to define acceptance criteria which can by referenced in your testcases to automatically validate